Higher education in the United States: For-profit colleges

 For-profit higher education (known as for-profit college or proprietary education) refers to higher education institutions operated by private, profit-seeking businesses.
 Students were "attracted to the programs for their ease of enrollment and help obtaining financial aid," but "disappointed with the poor quality of education...."
 University of Phoenix has been the largest for-profit college in the US.
 Since 2010, for-profit colleges have received greater scrutiny from the US government, state Attorneys General, the media, and scholars.
-Notable business failures include Corinthian Colleges (2015), ITT Educational Services (2016), Education Management Corporation also known as EDMC (2017), and Education Corporation of America (2018).
+Notable business failures include Corinthian Colleges (2015), ITT Educational Services (2016), Education Management Corporation(2017), and Education Corporation of America (2018).
 Two large schools, Kaplan University and Ashford University were sold to public universities with for-profit online program managers and rebranded as Purdue University Global and University of Arizona Global Campus.

 Engineering

 Teaching engineering is teaching the application of scientific, economic, social, and practical knowledge in order to design, build, maintain, and improve structures, machines, devices, systems, materials and processes.
 It may encompass using insights to conceive, model and scale an appropriate solution to a problem or objective.
 The discipline of engineering is extremely broad, and encompasses a range of more specialized fields of engineering, each with a more specific emphasis on particular areas of technology and types of application.
 Engineering disciplines include aerospace, biological, civil, chemical, computer, electrical, industrial and mechanical.